-1

-The individual shall be able to: Check condition of substrate e.g. new or existing Check type of substrate e.g. timber, plastic or metal use the correct preparation process for the type of substrate to include: Cleaning, priming, de-greasing, sealing Prepare the paint following the correct process, as appropriate, to include: stirring/mixing/straining and viscosity required Select the appropriate equipment to apply the paint depending on the material, substrate and quantity of work Take into consideration the effects of temperature, on paint e.g. humidity levels and weather conditions for external work Protect the surrounding area to include: coverage of floors/features and signage to avoid effects on people Select the appropriate spray equipment e.g. HVLP, airless, electro-static and pressure feed Apply spray paint, following COSHH and manufacturer's guidelines for the type of substrate e.g. primer, undercoat and gloss Use large scale masking aids for 'cutting in'/producing accurate lines Clean and thoroughly maintain spray equipment Regularly check the quality of the painting by opacity test to ensure consistent coverage Check film thickness by WFT (wet film thickness) or DFT (dry film thickness) Refer to other trades where problems emerge (immediately or at a later stage) for investigation e.g. water stain Check quality of finish meets specification to include no defects and take any correction action

-7 Apply Wallpaper 15
+The individual shall be able to:

+Check type of substrate, e.g. timber, plastic, or metal Use the correct preparation process for the type of substrate to include: cleaning, priming, de-greasing, and sealing Prepare the paint following the correct process, as appropriate, to include: stirring/mixing/straining and viscosity required Select the appropriate equipment to apply the paint depending on the material, substrate, and quantity of work Take into consideration the effects of temperature, on paint, e.g. humidity levels and weather conditions for external work Protect the surrounding area to include: coverage of floors/features and signage to avoid effects on people Select the appropriate spray equipment e.g. HVLP, airless, electro-static, and pressure feed Apply spray paint, following COSHH and manufacturer's guidelines for the type of substrate, e.g. primer, undercoat, and gloss Use large scale masking aids for 'cutting in'/producing accurate lines Clean and thoroughly maintain spray equipment Regularly check the quality of the painting by opacity test to ensure consistent coverage Check film thickness by WFT (wet film thickness) or DFT (dry film thickness) Refer to other trades where problems emerge (immediately or at a later stage) for investigation, e.g. water stain Check quality of finish meets specification to include no defects and take any correction action 7 Apply wallpaper 15
-/ 11.7 ID

-Methods of production including: wet embossing, laminating, dry embossing, heat expansion, particles on to wet adhesive Methods of printing to include: block, screen, machine, wet, dry and embossing Types of pattern to include: set/straight match, drop/offset match and random/free match Range of papers (including specialist) and their characteristics: pulps, anaglypta, washable, vinyl, duplex, simplex, fabric-backed vinyl, paper-backed fabrics, hand-print, paper-backed vinyl, warps/weft less, lincrusta, supadurables, flock, hessian, metallic, glass fibre, foil and damp The situations when lining paper is required including: solvent-painted Wall and excessive making good Methods of trimming: pre-trimmed and remove selvedge The importance of accurate trimming when removing a selvedge Methods of jointing, for paper types to include: butt, overlap and cut International performance symbols e.g. spongeable, peelable and off-set match Types of adhesive e.g. cellulose and starch and their suitability for different papers Pasting methods in relation to the range of papers: pasting machine, Brush, roller, ready pasted and past the wall

-The individual shall be able to: Check condition of substrate e.g. new or existing Check type of substrate e.g. timber, plastic, plaster or metal Use the correct preparation process for the type of substrate to include: cleaning, priming, de-greasing, sealing for a defect e.g. water or oil stains Size and seal for even porosity of the surface or apply lining paper as appropriate Check for pattern matching requirements: random, set, off-set, alternate lengths and reverse Cut and trim wallpaper efficiently for cost effectiveness For high quality/expensive papers take particular precautions e.g. use of cotton gloves Paste the wall and the paper or use a pasting machine (if not ready pasted) using a range of adhesives e.g. for vinyl, flock and lincrusta Ensure manufacturer's guidelines are followed with regard to soaking times as necessary Select the best starting position e.g. working away from the light and take into consideration patterns including murals Hang to vertical or plumb line and check for accuracy, taking corrective action as required Re-plumb as appropriate e.g. around obstacles Ensure joints are butt with exceptions such as damp proof paper Check for quality e.g. shade variation and notify manufacturer as appropriate Check overall quality meets customer specification 8 Apply Decorative Techniques The individual needs to know and understand: Historical considerations for restoration and preservation work e.g. following a flood or fire Variety of decorative techniques Preparation methods to include: wet abrading, dry abrading, making Good and spot priming Defects which can occur: uneven colour, ropiness, sinking, bittiness Appropriate coating types for use as ground coats for painted decorative work 15 The individual shall be able to: Select and use and apply specialist materials e.g. sponging, ragging, bagging, stippling and blending, wood graining, marbling and tromp le oeill, gilding (gold and silver leaf) Select and use specialist tools e.g. for gilding Design and apply stencils Apply to a range of surfaces e.g. cardboard, plastic, timber, plaster and metal
+Brush, roller, ready pasted and past the wall The individual shall be able to: Check condition of substrate, e.g. new or existing Check type of substrate, e.g. timber, plastic, plaster, or metal Use the correct preparation process for the type of substrate to include: cleaning, priming, de-greasing, sealing for a defect, e.g. water or oil stains Size and seal for even porosity of the surface or apply lining paper as appropriate Check for pattern matching requirements: random, set, off-set, alternate lengths, and reverse Cut and trim wallpaper efficiently for cost effectiveness For high quality/expensive papers take particular precautions, e.g. use of cotton gloves Paste the wall and the paper or use a pasting machine (if not ready pasted) using a range of adhesives e.g. for vinyl, flock, and lincrusta Ensure manufacturer's guidelines are followed with regard to soaking times as necessary Select the best starting position, e.g. working away from the light and take into consideration patterns including murals Hang to vertical or plumb line and check for accuracy, taking corrective action as required Re-plumb as appropriate e.g. around obstacles Ensure joints are butt with exceptions such as damp proof paper Check for quality, e.g. shade variation and notify manufacturer as appropriate Check overall quality meets customer specification 8 Apply decorative techniques 15 The individual needs to know and understand: Historical considerations for restoration and preservation work e.g. following a flood or fire Variety of decorative techniques Preparation methods to include: wet abrading, dry abrading, making Good and spot priming Defects which can occur: uneven colour, ropiness, sinking, bittiness Appropriate coating types for use as ground coats for painted decorative work The individual shall be able to: Select and use and apply specialist materials e.g. sponging, ragging, bagging, stippling and blending, wood graining, marbling and tromp le oeill, gilding (gold and silver leaf) Select and use specialist tools, e.g. for gilding Design and apply stencils Apply to a range of surfaces, e.g. cardboard, plastic, timber, plaster, and metal